MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 ##### Description:
 Contains a Node's Node descriptor.

-#### `ffmUndelivered`
+#### `undelivered`
 ##### Direction: Broadcast
 ##### Correspondent: Daemon
 ##### Layout:
 ```
 "payload": {
     "opcode": <string>,
-    "original_payload": <string>
     }
 }
 ```
 ##### Description:
-When the Daemon receives a fire-and-forget message the normal way to proceed is to look whether that type of message is known to it, if not, then try to send a redirect message.
-However, if it turns out that the Node is not running at the moment it has no way to go through.
-On the other hand, we want the UI, or the user to know that this happened otherwise they might think that a certain action was executed thought wasn't.
-This message comes back to the sender (UI) saying that that one-way message could not deliver itself.
+When the Daemon receives a fire-and-forget message (which is a case not being implemented at the time of writing this;
+all such messages go only in the opposite direction now), the normal way to proceed would be to look whether that type of message is known to the Deamon.
+If not, then it tries to send a redirect message.
+However, if it turns out, at the same moment, that the Node is not running there is no sense in it, and the action should not be completed.
+On the other hand, we want the UI, or the user respectively to know that this has happened otherwise they might think that a certain operation was executed though wasn't.
+This message comes back to the sender (UI) saying that a message with a certain opcode could not be delivered because Node is not running.

 `opcode` means the opcode taken from the original message received by the Daemon.

-`original_payload` carries the payload of the original message.

 #### `financials`
 ##### Direction: Request